cindyzhong/trt_data_lit_grp_python/Lesson1/Lesson1 FAQs.md

 If you are using Windows, and you are getting pip install unauthorized access error try to "Run as an Adminstrator"

-3. what is key/access/customer secret?
-What are they used for?
+3. What is key/access/customer secret?
+What are they used for
 Consumer: A website or application that uses OAuth to access the Service Provider on behalf of the User.

 Consumer Key: A value used by the Consumer to identify itself to the Service Provider. (see as account name)